Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the extent of the infringement in other respects.

 What customs enforcement measures are available to halt the import or export of infringing goods?

-In accordance with Section 15 of the Customs Act, Customs is authorised to detain goods which it suspects of infringing IP rights, including trademarks, designs, patent and copyright, as well as goods it suspects may infringe the Marketing Control Act and provisions concerning good and honest business practice.
+In accordance with Section 15 of the Customs Act, Customs is authorised to detain goods that it suspects of infringing IP rights, including trademarks, designs, patent and copyright, as well as goods it suspects may infringe the Marketing Control Act and provisions concerning good and honest business practice.

 Customs will forward a formal notification to the respective rights holders, including the name and address of the importer and exporter, the number of detained goods, and in some cases pictures of the detained goods.
 The rights holder has 10 days to obtain written consent for the destruction of goods from the importer.
 If the importer does not respond to the request, or objects to the destruction, the consignment will be released to the importer.

 To avoid infringing goods being released, the rights holder must obtain an interim injunction through the courts within the 10-day period, requesting that the goods be detained until the matter has been solved either between the parties or as a result of civil court action.

 Alternatively, a rights holder may file for an annual interim injunction, requesting that suspected counterfeit goods be detained by Customs for a longer period than the 10 days provided under Section 15 of the Customs Act.
 Another benefit of an annual interim injunction is that Customs is obliged (not merely authorised) to halt the import of infringing goods.

 What defences are available to infringers?

 - the parallel import of goods (in Norway, the European Economic Area exhaustion of rights applies); and